-Have you ever been somewhere and seen a situation that did not look very safe?
+Have you ever been somewhere and seen a situation that did not look safe?
 Perhaps you were at a store with a puddle in the aisle, but no wet floor sign was present.
-Maybe you noticed some exposed nails on a child’s slide at the playground.
+Maybe you noticed some exposed nails on a child’s slide at the playground?

-Think about all the places you or your loved ones go regularly:
+Process liability accidents can happen anywhere.
+Think about all of the places you or your loved ones go regularly:

 According to the National Floor Safety Institute, more than one million people go to the emergency room each year due to slip and fall incidents.

 Property owners should regularly inspect and maintain their premises to ensure everything is in working order.
 This includes all of the following that can cause injuries to patrons: